 Described as, "peace, love, and a giant crowbar," Patty PerShayla has a gritty, yet sweet singing voice, and has both explosive and tender moments in her performance.
-Patty grew up around live music and started writing songs as a teenager, beginning with parodies and songs about Harry Potter but eventually finding her identity as a songwriter.
-She is also known for her ukulele renditions of heavy metal songs.
-Although she appears in Michigan breweries as a solo act, Patty also has a backing band and performs with the Sandra Effert trio, as well as a Rush tribute side-project, Catch the Fish.
+PerShayla grew up around jam bands and started writing songs as a teenager, beginning with parodies and songs about Harry Potter (with performances at conventions such as LeakyCon and VidCon).
+Also known for her ukulele renditions of heavy metal songs, she placed fourth in the Bushman World Ukulele Contest back in 2013.
+Patty has performed at Michigan festivals such as LudRock, Wish You Were Here, and Walk The Beat (Grand Haven and Albion).